Meet the team

-Comm-Tech’s original co-founder, Alan started programming on the 8-bit Apple Lisa and Spectrum ZX81 in the early 1980s.
-After studying Psychology at the University of KwaZulu-Natal in South Africa he moved to the UK and worked on programming and database development for London corporates including Citibank, Lloyds and The Prince’s Trust.
-Seeing the need to improve access to technology and the internet in the non-profit and voluntary sector, Alan and Tarik Ibrahim formed The Community Technology Project to reclaim, refurbish and redistribute discarded corporate IT equipment to community groups and small charities.
+Alan started programming on 8-bit home computers in the early 1980s.
+After studying Psychology at the University of KwaZulu-Natal in South Africa he moved to the UK and worked on programming and database development for Citibank, Lloyds and The Prince’s Trust.
+Seeing the need to improve access to technology in the non-profit sector Alan co-founded The Community Technology Project to reclaim, refurbish and redistribute discarded corporate IT equipment to community groups and small charities.

-Andy has been with Comm-Tech since 2005, and is currently our Senior Windows Technology Engineer specialising in Hyper-V, Microsoft Exchange, Microsoft Active Directory and Office365 integration.
+Andy has been with Comm-Tech since 2005 and is currently Senior Windows Technology Engineer, specialising in Hyper-V, Microsoft Exchange, Microsoft Active Directory and Office365 integration.

-Mark come from a programming background, working with us initially on developing software for our refurbished computers, moving into an IT Support role in 2015.
+Mark come from a programming background.
+Working with us initially on developing software for our refurbished computers, he progressed into an IT support role in 2015.
 Mark is our Chief Linux Engineer and Kopano specialist.

 Vanessa, a bookkeeper with 20 years of experience, joined Comm-Tech part-time in 2012, and has since overhauled the company’s financial recording systems.
 She also works with a diverse range of other clients, from a children’s nursery to a high-end property developer.

 Mark became involved with technology at the tender age of five while working in a Japanese pencil factory.
 After having studied mathematics at university, Mark has ten years’ experience in the financial software industry as both provider and client.
 He is currently a self-employed web applications’ developer when not hacking for Comm-Tech.